csirtgadgets/massive-octo-spice/README.md

 Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPLv3).
 For details see the files `COPYING` included with the distribution.

+This product includes GeoLite2 data created by MaxMind, available from <a href="http://www.maxmind.com">http://www.maxmind.com</a>.